cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 ---

 # Contract TermiunsDID
-Refer [here](./contract-manager.md) for the management of the Terminus DID contract.
+Refer [here](./contract-manager.md) for the management of the Olares DID contract.

 ## Design

-This chapter introduces the design of the Terminus DID contract.
-We have refined the design of the core contract according to the general blueprint of the Terminus DID contract system.
+This chapter introduces the design of the Olares DID contract.
+We have refined the design of the core contract according to the general blueprint of the Olares DID contract system.

 ### About DID